yenesey/sqlite-tree-store/README.md

 }
 ```
 now press `ctrl+D` to exit program
-next run you can use this config because it auto-saved in database
+next run you can use this config because it **auto-saved in database**

-once again
+once again:
 ```js
 \> node cli mydb.db system`
 ```